-There will be a range of temporary road closures, security measures and other impacts as a result of increased traffic demands, road based events and associated detours and closures.
+There are a range of temporary road closures, security measures and other impacts in place as a result of increased traffic demands, road based events and associated detours and closures.

 Road closures in your local area